ghchen99/unity-nlp/README.md

 ## Getting started

 The project is currently approximately 80% complete.
-Some scene optimizations are required to improve the frame rate, and there is a need to connect certain scenes together.
+Some scene optimisations are required to improve the frame rate, and there is a need to connect certain scenes together.

 To run and edit the game scenes, follow these steps: